 Since 2000, Singapore has invested heavily in biomedical sciences research and development, and these efforts are starting to bear fruit.
 This is particularly evident in the field of cancer, which has seen significant local contributions to improving outcomes of patients, substantial partnerships with pharmaceutical companies and the establishment of internationally known local companies.
-Today, Singapore has a strong critical mass of globally competitive basic and clinical research talent, state-of-the-art research and clinical infrastructure, and extensive connectivity to top centres around the world.
+Today, Singapore has a strong critical mass of globally competitive basic and clinical research talent, state-of-the-art research and clinical infrastructure, and extensive connectivity to top centers around the world.

 To become a global leader for selected Asian cancers in research translation and its application to health and economic value creation.

 To synergise the strongest basic, clinical and translational talent and expertise from across Singapore to create a cohesive and focused national-level cancer research and translational programme.